parsaghaffari/browserbee/README.md

 - Navigate between tabs and manage browser windows
 - Interact with web elements (click, type, etc.)

+## Use Cases

+- **Social Media Assistant**: Checks your social media accounts, summarizes notifications and messages, and helps you respond.
+- **News Curator**: Gathers and summarizes the latest headlines from your preferred news sources and blogs, giving you a quick, personalized briefing.
+- **Personal Assistant**: Helps with everyday tasks like reading and sending emails and messages, booking flights, finding products, and more.
+- **Research Assistant**: Assists with deep dives into topics like companies, job listings, market trends, and academic publications by gathering and organizing information.
+- **Knowledge Bookmarking & Summarization**: Quickly summarizes articles, extracts key information, and saves useful insights for later reference.

 ## Roadmap

-Please refer to [todo.md](todo.md) for an up to date list of features we're aiming to add to BrowserBee.
+Please refer to [ROADMAP.md](ROADMAP.md) for an up to date list of features we're aiming to add to BrowserBee.

-- Ability to save and replay previous sessions, i.e. a "macro" feature set
-- Ability to run tasks periodically (great for repetitive tasks such as checking social media)
+- Support for saving and replaying sessions (macros)
+- Ability to memorize key information as needed (in your local Chrome instance using [IndexedDB](https://developer.chrome.com/docs/devtools/storage/indexeddb))
+- Scheduled task execution (e.g. check news and social media every morning)
-- Ability to learn from your local and personal usage, i.e. memorize and recall optimal tool use sequences
+- Ability to learn from your local and personal usage, i.e. memorize and recall optimal tool use sequences for a given website/task
-- Support for more LLMs
+- Support for additional LLMs

 If you're interested in contributing to build any of these features or to improve BrowserBee in any way, please head over to [CONTRIBUTING.md](CONTRIBUTING.md).